When to Initiate a Capital Raising Process?

 Advisory Fees

-The capital raising process typically involves fees, which are often divided into a retainer or monthly fee and a success fee with the financial advisor.
+Capital raising process typically involves fees, which are often divided into a retainer or monthly fee and a success fee with the financial advisor.
 The size of the fees depends on the workload of the process and the size of the capital round.

 Summary